National Bank of Poland: History

-Although the bank has existed under its current name since 1945, it claims the legacy of two previous central banks, both named Bank of Poland (Bank Polski).
-The First Bank of Poland was founded in Warsaw in 1828 by Prince Franciszek Ksawery Drucki-Lubecki under the government of the Kingdom of Poland.
-The Second Bank of Poland, founded in 1924, was the central bank of the Second Polish Republic.
+The National Bank was established on by decree of the Provisional Government of the Republic of Poland, three days before its relocation from Lublin to Warsaw.
+It also claims the legacy of two previous central banks, both named Bank of Poland (Bank Polski): the First Bank of Poland was founded in Warsaw in 1828 by Prince Franciszek Ksawery Drucki-Lubecki under the government of the Kingdom of Poland, and the Second Bank of Poland, founded in 1924, was the central bank of the Second Polish Republic which went into exile during World War II.

-During the Second World War the gold reserves of Poland were transferred to Romania, Great Britain and Canada.
+The Bank of Poland's gold reserves of Poland were transferred in 1939 to Romania, the United Kingdom and Canada.
 In November 1946, following the cancellation of Poland's wartime debt, the larger part of prewar gold reserves were returned to new communist authorities.
 In 1947, the gold deposited in Romania in 1939 was returned, while the former Bank of Poland itself was closed down and finally in 1952 absorbed by the newly created Narodowy Bank Polski.